JozefJarosciak/xgpu/readme.md

-# Effortless GPU Mining with XENBLOCKS
+# XENBLOCKS - Effortless GPU Mining (single line of code installs everything)

 Easily set up a GPU mining server for XENBLOCKS with just a single command.
 Here's how you get started: